fbpx

 Dates and Rates

-Note: we are closed Tuesday, July 4th and Session 1 pricing will be prorated accordingly.
+Note: we are closed Thursday, July 4th and Friday, July 5th, and Session 1 pricing will be prorated accordingly.

 Families are encouraged to sign up for multiple sessions throughout the summer.
 These sessions do not have to be consecutive.